Derackk Curtis: Director of Hockey Operations/General Manager for Terrier Red and White

 For his coaching career, he has been EHF champion coach at the U16 T1 and youth levels.
 He was the Head Coach at Archbishop Williams from 2008 -2021 leading the team (Catholic Central League Champions 2010 and 2013, South Sectional Champions 2010, Super 8 2013 and 2014.
 Curtis coached Sandwich High School 2004-2008, where he won a State Championship and has been named High School Coach of the Year.
 From 2000-2003 he coached the Abilene Christian University Inline team to consecutive South Sectional Championships and back-to-back appearances at the College Nationals.

-Derackk is a member of the Ridley College Hockey Hall of Fame (Athletic Lives of Distinction) and has worked with teams in the BCHL (Surrey Eagles, Chilliwack Chiefs), and many former players in the WHL, AJHL, WOHL, and skills coach for many former NHL, CHL, NCAA players, and EHF players.
-He is a current Scout for the Carleton Place Canadians in the CCHL.
-Derrack lives in Monomet Beach, MA with his wife and two sons.
+Derackk is a member of the Ridley College Hockey Hall of Fame (Athletic Lives of Distinction) and has worked with teams in the BCHL (Surrey Eagles, Chilliwack Chiefs), and many former players in the WHL, AJHL, WOHL, and skills coach for many former NHL, CHL, NCAA, and EHF players.
+He is a current Scout for the Pembroke Lumber Kings in the CCHL.
+Derackk lives in Manomet Beach, MA with his wife and two sons.

 Terrence Butts: Learn to Skate-Learn to Play, Girls & Mite Director for Terrier Red

 Terrence Butt joined the Boston Junior Terriers in March of 2017 as the Director of Hockey Operation for Terrier Red.
 A 1991 graduate of the Buckingham Browne & Nichols School, Terrence went on to play both hockey and baseball at Holy Cross College.
 A four year letter-winner, he garnered Academic All-American honors in both sports during his season year.
 He was also recently inducted into the Holy Cross Hall of Fame in 2018 for his accomplishments on the ice and on the diamond.